AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Introduction

 \section{Introduction}

-Knowledge Distillation \cite{hinton2015distilling} has been a very successful and popular technique for transferring the knowledge of a ``teacher'' model into a typically smaller ``student'' model.
-In the original formulation, both the student and the teacher operate on the same in-domain dataset, and the student simultaneously matches the logits of the teacher, and the GT labels.
+Knowledge Distillation \cite{hinton2015distilling} has been a very successful and popular technique for transferring the knowledge of a ``teacher'' model (or ensemble of models) into a typically smaller ``student'' model.
+In the original formulation, both the student and the teacher operate on the same in-domain dataset, and the student simultaneously matches the logits of the teacher, and the ground truth labels.
 Instead of using labeled images, an alternative approach is to train the student model to match the features of the teacher model \cite{Romero2014FitNetsHF,huang2017like,ahn2019variational,heo2019overhaul,zagoruyko2017paying,sun2021dynamic,wei2022featuredistillation}.

-Alternative to using a smaller student model, \cite{xie2020noisystudent} employ an iterative learning procedure with a high-capacity model where the ``student'' of equal or greater capacity than the teacher is trained with heavy augmentation applied to the student.
+Instead of using a smaller student model, \cite{xie2020noisystudent} employ an iterative learning procedure with a high-capacity model where a student of equal or greater capacity than the teacher is trained with heavy augmentation applied to the student.
 Once trained, they expand the dataset by pseudo-labeling new data using the trained student.
 They then make the student become the teacher, and repeat the process.
 An important finding in this work is that the student is capable of surpassing the performance of the teacher.

-Again in \cite{hinton2015distilling}, the authors explore the concept of ensemble distillation, where there are multiple teachers, each of which having restricted domain knowledge. \cite{zuchniak2023multiteacher} provides an overview of multi-teacher distillation, and proposes that instead of matching the summary of an ensemble of teachers, the student can match the features of each individual teacher via some learned non-shared mapping from the representation space of the student to each teacher.
+The authors of \cite{hinton2015distilling} explore the concept of ensemble distillation, where there are multiple teachers, each of which having restricted domain knowledge. \cite{zuchniak2023multiteacher} provides an overview of multi-teacher distillation, and proposes that instead of matching the summary of an ensemble of teachers, the student can match the features of each individual teacher via some learned non-shared mapping from the representation space of the student to each teacher.
 Of interest in their approach is that the student and teacher don't need to share the same architecture, and also that treating teachers individually yields improved performance.